 Termination of employment with the plan sponsor is a distributable event, so that generally makes these types of requests the most straight-forward.
 Most plans are written to permit a former employee to take a distribution of his or her vested account balance immediately on termination of employment.
 However, that is not a foregone conclusion.
 Some plans make participants wait until the end of the quarter of termination, or even the end of the year, before taking a distribution.

-In situations where a plan sponsor waits to deposit the company match until the end of the year, a participant taking an immediate distribution may become entitle to an additional distribution once the match is deposited.
+In situations where a plan sponsor waits to deposit the company match until the end of the year, a participant taking an immediate distribution may become entitled to an additional distribution once the match is deposited.
 If there is more than 180 days between the two, the participant must complete a whole new set of distribution request forms.